 The CaixaForum is housed in the former Mediodìa powerhouse, renovated and expanded after a design by Swiss architects Herzog & de Meuron, which has soon become a city landmark, easily recognizable by its rusted steel cladding as well as for its famous vertical-garden facade, designed in collaboration with French botanist Patrick Blanc.
 The center opened to the public in 2008.

 Herzog & de Meuron retained only the brick facades of the existing building and designed a largely new 7-story building.
-As in their design for the Museu Blau in Barcelona, the architects created a covered plaza at the entrance level, in order to provide a sheltered gathering space for the center visitors and the passersby.
+As in their design for the Museu Blau in Barcelona, the architects created a covered plaza at the entrance level, to provide a sheltered gathering space for the center visitors and the passersby.

 Caixaforum Madrid, north facade; photo by Wojtek Gurak